jeffbdavenport/cryngine/README.md

 - Engine is not designed for:
   - MacOS, Windows, Direct3D, Direct X

-  * However if it eventually works with anything, we're fine with that.

 - Developers don't want to have to develop software to support multiple platforms such as MacOS, Windows, and Linux.
   - Linux is free and anyone can install it.
 If they care about the game enough, they will try Linux.
   - Most people using MacOS won't want to have to purchase Windows just to play the game, and most people on Windows won't want to have to pruchase a Mac just to play the game they want.
 But both of the two would consider installing Linux.